 If you have a great deal of disposable income, there’s no reason not to buy your exercise equipment new.
 However, if your disposable income is on the low side, used equipment is the most cost-effective option.

-Used gym equipment can be found in a number of places, from online listing sites such as Craigslist, to garage sales, to used sporting goods stores, to this site, and many more.
+Used gym equipment can be found in a number of places, from online listing sites such as Craigslist, to garage sales, to used sporting goods stores, and many more.
 In many cases, you’ll be able to find used exercise equipment at half the price that you would find for new equipment.

 Used equipment might not look as good as brand new equipment, but that doesn’t necessarily mean that its level of quality is any lower.
 Exercise equipment is built to last, meaning that most used equipment you find will still have years of functionality left to provide.